guardian/dotcom-rendering/dotcom-rendering/docs/youtube/youtube-variations-2021-11-17.md

 <sup>3</sup> Frontend's `youtube-player.ts` will default to the domain `youtube-nocookie.com` and no `adsConfig` object if an 'ad-free' setting is detected or if consent is not given.

+<sup>4</sup> To view the underlying CAPI object for an article first install [Teleporter](https://sites.google.com/a/guardian.co.uk/composer-blog/section-three/introducing-gustaf) and then click the 'content-api live' link.